chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/batch.md

 === "AWS CLI"

+    * To create your Compute environment, you'll need to choose which VPC to deploy into.
+Take note of the VPC ID of the VPC you want to deploy into from this command:
+    ```console
+    aws ec2 describe-vpcs \
+        --no-cli-pager
+    ```

-    * To create your Compute environment, you'll need to know the subnets you'll provide it, take note of the output for the following command, note down the subnet IDs you want to use, replacing `VPC_ID` with the VPC ID you're deploying
+    * You'll also need to know the subnets you'll provide it, take note of the output for the following command, note down the subnet IDs you want to use, replacing `VPC_ID` with the VPC ID from above
     into:
     ```console
     aws ec2 describe-subnets \